[EDIT: 9/25/20 — Alphablocks and Numberblocks is now on Netflix!]

 Remember when I said I liked how you could have per-video control over what could be viewed?
 There is a channel called Wizz that has things like Octonauts, Alphablocks and Numberblocks on it.
 It also has things my child didn’t like, so it made sense to break out the things he liked because there were channels available for them that had been verified like Wizz did.
 One show that was on Wizz that my son really liked was Planet Cosmo.

 Planet Cosmo is about a girl named Cosmo who lives on the moon with her scientist Mom, clumsy Dad and brother.
 They travel across the solar system for all kinds of various reasons: vacations, science experiments, and fun!
-I should note here that my wife and I don’t know why Cosmo and her bother are red and blue, respectively.
+I should note here that my wife and I don’t know why Cosmo and her bother are red and blue.
 I have a theory that they aren’t actually humans but are aliens or androids but alas, there is no back story here.
 Typical toddler cartoons….

 The playlist of all the Planet Cosmo can be found here.